andrewcurioso/alfred-ssh-pro/README.md

 * `ssh-config TextWrangler`

 If you have iTerm then the Command Line tools will be opened in that, otherwise they will open in the default system terminal.
 Regardless of your Alfred settings.

+### Licence

+This ALfred Power Pack workflow is licenced under the GPL licence.

+### Contributing

+If you would like to contribute to SSH Pro please use the Github issue tracker to submit bugs, feature requests, and patches.